Xilinx/Vitis-AI/Vitis-AI-Library/README.md

 	#./zynqmp_dpu_optimize.sh
 	```

-3. (Optical) How to update Vitis AI Model and install it separately.
+3. (Optional) How to update Vitis AI Model and install it separately.

 	If you want to update the Vitis AI Model or install it to your custom board image, follow these steps.
 	* Download [ZCU102 AI Model](https://www.xilinx.com/bin/public/openDownload?filename=xilinx_model_zoo_zcu102-1.2.0-1.aarch64.rpm)